|Dates / Deadlines:|

 - "welfare" of the masses

 This course has been designed in tandem with HNRS 2012.
-The Victorian era marked the political and cultural height of the British Empire as well as the height of classical education in Britian.
-The overlap between the two courses this provides an experiment in which to explore the evolution of the humanities, where one defining period and place in Western Civilization absorbed yet redirected an earlier defining period and place.
+The Victorian era marked the political and cultural height of the British Empire, as well as the height of classical education in Britain.
+The overlap between the two courses provides an experiment in with to explore the evolution of the humanities, where one defining period and place in Western Civilization absorbed yet redirected an earlier defining period and place.

 |July 22||Free weekend|

-Please note: this itinerary it tentative and subject to change
+Please note: this itinerary is tentative and subject to change

 Eligibility & Withdrawal